imthedoggo/buy-recipe/README.md

 * Add nutritional info to the products and a better tagging/classification system

 #### Technical
+* Add OpenAPI spec to document the endpoints
+* Implement error handling with consistent error objects (consider JSON API spec as reference)
 * Count inventory - after every buy, remove amount of available product
 * Introduce a robust pricing type, for example a Price type (BigDecimal, Currency)
 * Add an API rate limit for security reasons